modin-project/modin/docs/flow/modin/backends/index.rst

 is significantly reduced in comparison with pandas, since many corner cases or even the whole methods can be handled at the API layer with the existing API.

-The query compiler is the level where Modin stops distinguishing Frame and Series (or column) objects.
+The query compiler is the level where Modin stops distinguishing DataFrame and Series (or column) objects.
-A Series is represented by a one-column query compiler, where the Series name is the column label.
+A Series is represented by a `1xN` query compiler, where the Series name is the column label.
 If Series is unnamed, then the label is ``"__reduced__"``.
 The Dataframe API layer interprets a one-column query compiler as Series or DataFrame depending on the operation context.

 .. note::
-    Although we're declaring that there is no difference between DataFrame and Series at the query compiler, you still may find methods like ``method_ser`` and ``method_df`` which perform differently because they emulating either Series or DataFrame logic, or you may find parameters, which indicates whether this one-column query compiler is representing Series or not.
+    Although we're declaring that there is no difference between DataFrame and Series at the query compiler, you still may find methods like ``method_ser`` and ``method_df`` which are implemented differently because they're emulating either Series or DataFrame logic, or you may find parameters, which indicates whether this one-column query compiler is representing Series or not.
 All of these are hacks, and we're working on getting rid of them.